Kong/docs.konghq.com/app/2.1.x/pdk/kong.service.md

 1.  `boolean|nil` `true` if the operation succeeded, `nil` if an error occurred

-1.  `string|nil` An error message describing the error if there was one.
+1.  `string|nil` An error message describing the error if there was one

 **Usage**